-Fine-grained lake deposits underlie much of western Weber County.
-Some areas of Weber County may be underlain by as much as 1,000 feet of sediments deposited by Great Salt Lake and its predecessors, including Lake Bonneville (Parry, 1974).
+Fine-grained lake deposits underlie much of western Davis County.
+Near Farmington these deposits are about 810 feet thick (Feth and others, 1966), and some areas of Davis County may be underlain by as much as 1,000 feet of sediments (Parry, 1974) deposited by lakes occupying the Great Salt Lake Basin during the last 15 million years (Currey and others, 1984).
 Much of these lake sediments are silicate clays, some of which are classified as sensitive (Parry, 1974).

 Most clays lose strength when disturbed; sensitive clays are those which experience a particularly large loss of strength.
-The sensitivity of clays is defined as the ratio of shear strength in an undisturbed condition to shear strength after being remolded (severely disturbed)(Costa and Baker, 1981).
-One proposed origin for these clays holds that the platy clay particles were deposited in an edge-to-edge "house of cards" (flocculated) structure in saline (generally marine) environments in which the sodium and other cations in the water provided bonding strength (Rosenqvist, 1953, 1968).
+The sensitivity of clays is defined as the ratio of shear strength in an undisturbed condition to shear strength after being remolded (severely disturbed) (Costa and Baker, 1981).
+One proposed origin for these clays holds that the platy clay particles were deposited in an edge-to-edge "house of cards" (flocculated) structure in saline (generally marine) environments in which the sodium and other cations in the water provided bonding strength (Rosengvist, 1953, 1968).
 Later, when this saline water is leached out by fresh ground water, the clays are left in an unstable arrangement subject to collapse and liquefication when disturbed or shaken.
 After disturbance, the clays may revert from a flocculated soil structure in which ground water fills the interstitial pore spaces, to a dispersed soil structure in which the interstitial water is expelled, often liquefying the clay (Costa and Baker, 1981).